-Eight years ago today, music’s hottest couple made it official in a super secret ceremony in New York City.
-They chose to marry on the fourth day and fourth month of the year in honor of their shared lucky number "4," because she was born September 4th and he was born December 4th.
+Twelve years ago today, music’s hottest couple made it official in a super secret ceremony in New York City.
+They chose to marry on the fourth day and fourth month of the year in honor of their shared lucky number “4,” because Beyoncé was born September 4th and JAY-Z was born December 4th.
 Do you remember how it all went down?
 Here are eight facts about their big day that you may have never heard.

 First Things First

 Before tying the knot, the couple picked up their marriage license in Scarsdale, N.Y.

 Only forty guests were invited to the couple’s super secret ceremony.
 Now that’s what you call being a V.I.P.

 The couple tied the knot on April 4, 2008 inside Jay’s extravagant 13,500-sq.-ft. penthouse in New York City’s trendy Tribeca neighborhood.

 There Were Tears